Kangaroo Point Green Bridge

-The Kangaroo Point Bridge is a pedestrian and cyclist bridge across the Brisbane River in Brisbane, Australia.
-The bridge connects the suburb of Kangaroo Point with the Brisbane central business district.
+The Kangaroo Point Bridge is a pedestrian and cyclist bridge spanning the Brisbane River in Brisbane, Australia.
+The bridge connects the Brisbane central business district with the suburb of Kangaroo Point.

-The design for the bridge is a single-mast cable stayed structure which aligns the Alice Street–Edward Street intersection in the City with Scott Street, Kangaroo Point north from the Thornton Street ferry wharf.
-Construction of the bridge began in 2021 with it opening on 15 December 2024.
+The design for the bridge is a single-mast cable stayed structure which connects the Alice Street–Edward Street intersection in the city with Scott Street in Kangaroo Point, north from the Thornton Street ferry wharf.
+Construction of the bridge began in 2021, and it opened to foot traffic and cyclists on 15 December 2024.

 Design

 The reference design for the bridge was completed by Cox Architecture and Arup.
 The single-mast cable stayed structure has a length of 470 m with a width of 6.8 m reaching a height of 11.4 to 12.7 m from high water level to the bridge deck, which is the same height as Victoria and Captain Cook bridges.
 The final design and documentation was developed by Blight Rayner Architecture and Dissing + Weitling as part of Connect Brisbane consortium with Besix Watpac as managing contractor.
 The redesign includes the optimisation of the four-pronged mast by introducing a cruciform mast tie, refining the original sketch and making it more structurally efficient.
-The redesign of the Kangaroo Point pier, opens up to C.T.
-White Park and employs a curated selection of angular geometries to create a cohesive design.
+The redesign of the Kangaroo Point pier, opens up to C. T. White Park and employs a curated selection of angular geometries to create a cohesive design.
 The new design also incorporated the addition of a boutique restaurant over the river and a cafe at the city end.